Elektrobit/ebcl_template/docs/tests/index.md

   which has the `echo` command.
 - _Wait For Line_: This keyword reads the lines appearing at the serial terminal, and search for the given substring in the lines.
-If a match is found, all lines until the match, inculding the matching line, is returned.
+If a match is found, all lines until the match, including the matching line, is returned.
 It can be used to wait for a given log signalling an expected system state.
 - _Wait for Regex_: This keyword is like _Wait For Line_, but searches using
   a regular expression.
 This may be necessary if the searched log is more complex.